hartleybrody/flask-boilerplate/readme.md

 ## build the frontend
 Create the frontend

+    docker-compose up

+Note that if you make any changes to the Dockerfile or change the requirements.txt file, you'll need to "rebuild" by adding the `--build` flag.
+You don't need to use this every time you bring the containers up though, since you can usually reuse the previously built images, which is much faster.

      docker-compose up --build

+DANGER: If you really, really need to burn your environment and start from scratch (say, to reinitialize the `pgdata`docker volume for the database for some reason), you can run `docker system prune` and then `docker volume rm` the pgdata volume.

 ## run commands inside docker container
-Since the Docker entrypoint always starts with `flask` you can run any arbitrary flask CLI command inside the docker container by passing that command to the `docker-compose run web` prefix.
+Since docker-compose specifies that the default entrypoint always starts with `flask` you can run any arbitrary flask CLI command inside the docker container by passing that command to the `docker-compose run web` prefix.
 For example:

 create a migration using the docker container